durrantX/dsc-phase-2--project/README.md

 R-squared is 0.025, indicating that approximately 2.5 percent of the variance in domestic gross is explained by the predictor variable (runtime_minutes).
 F-statistic: 44.97 and  low probability (p < 0.001)indicating that the overall model is statistically significant.
 Overall the regression model suggests that there is a statistically significant positive relationship between the runtime of movies and their domestic gross.
 However, the R-squared value indicates that the model explains only a small proportion of the variance in domestic gross, suggesting that other factors not included in the model is  influencing domestic gross.

-# movie ratings(averagerating) significantly predicted global sales
+# OLS with movie ratings(averagerating) as the predictor and global sales as dependent variable
 The ordinary least square  regression was used to test if  movie ratings(averagerating) significantly predicted global sales
 Coefficients:
 The intercept (const) is  --1.037e+08